noris-network/koris/docs/addons.rst

 Addons
 ======

+.. _dex_docs:

 Dex
 ---

 .. note::
   This feature is currently in beta; your mileage may vary and documentation is expected to change.
+Also :ref:`add_master_nodes` is currently not supported with Dex.

 `Dex <https://github.com/dexidp/dex>`_ is an identity service that uses `OpenID Connect <https://openid.net/connect/>`_ to drive authentication for other apps.
 It can